owencm/ballista/docs/share_interface.md

 system would have a similar set of capabilities, but it may allow identification of, e.g., users with native editors of obscure MIME types.
 Further analysis is warranted.

+### Verbs

+The *verb* is a string that determines what handlers are available (handlers explicitly register for certain verbs), as well as what fields are expected in the `options` and `data` objects, and how the interaction will take place (e.g., whether it will be one-way or bidirectional).
+Each verb is its own mini-protocol.

+To avoid a) proliferation of overly specialized verbs, and b) mismatched expectations about what a particular verb means, we will limit the set of verbs to those defined in the standard.
+We will leave the set of verbs open for new additions in the future, but not allow individual handlers or requesters to invent their own verbs ad-hoc.
+User agents are expected to reject actions with unexpected verbs, and enforce that the correct options and data are supplied for the given verb.

+In this document, we define only a single verb, `"share"`, but we expect several other verbs to be defined in the initial standard.